 This is your Patient Participation Group.
 There are over 17,000 patients in this Practice but for FPS to make a difference we need input from you in the form of ideas, feedback and volunteers even if it’s just to help with tea and coffee.
 Together we can make a significant and positive difference to the benefit of the Practice and all its members.

-• Join FPS – complete our short membership form at Reception and submit with your membership fee, then renew annually every September/October
+• Join FPS – complete our short membership form at Reception, then renew annually every September/October

 • Contact FPS with your feedback, good or bad, and your suggestions for improvements